Mike Harrison (musician): Spooky Tooth

-Spooky Tooth first broke up in 1970, reformed in 1972 and broke up for a second time in 1974.
+Harrison, Wright and Kellie continued to perform as Spooky Tooth during 2008, after which Kellie departed.
+Harrison and Wright continued as Spooky Tooth during 2009.

+Solo

 Harrison commenced a solo career in 1971, which was anticipated with The Last Puff, the band's 1970 breakup album, billed as "Spooky Tooth, featuring Mike Harrison".
 Harrison released two solo albums in 1971 and 1972, followed by a third in 1975, subsequent to the band's final breakup in 1974.

 Harrison then discovered that the royalties from his solo albums were being applied, without his knowledge or consent, to debts allegedly owed by Spooky Tooth to Island Records.
 Following the 1975 release of his album Rainbow Rider, Harrison decided to leave the music industry entirely, and remained largely inactive from 1975 until 1997.
 The reason for his extended departure from music was primarily financial.
 Beyond a weekly stipend from Island Records, band members received no further benefits, including royalties.
 Instead, debts were accumulated, considered to be owed to the record company.
 Among other occupations, Harrison worked as a barman and drove meat and milk delivery trucks.